syswonder/hvisor-tool/README.md

 4. **Creating Virtio-net Device**

    If the `status` attribute of the `net` device is `disable`, no Virtio-net device is created.
 If set to `enable`, a Virtio-net device is created with an MMIO region starting at `0xa003600`, length `0x200`, interrupt number 75, MAC address `00:16:3e:10:10:10`, and connected to a Tap device named `tap0`.

+5. **Creating Virtio-gpu Device**

+   Creates a Virtio-gpu device with an MMIO region starting at `0xa003400` with length `0x200`, interrupt number 74.
+Default scanout size `width=1280px, height=800px`.

+#### Probing Physical GPU Device in Root Linux

+To probe physical GPU device in `Root Linux`, you should edit files under `hvisor/src/platform` to probe GPU device on PCI bus.Add your interrupt number of Virtio-gpu device to `ROOT_ZONE_IRQS`

+After booting Root Linux, you can do `dmesg | grep drm` or `lspci` to check if your GPU device is working.
+To check the devices supported by libdrm, do `apt install libdrm-tests` and `modetest`.

 #### Shutting Down Virtio Devices